Economic Geography (journal)

-Economic Geography is a peer-reviewed academic journal published quarterly by Taylor & Francis on behalf of Clark University.
-The journal was established in 1925 and is currently edited by James T. Murphy (Clark University), Jane Pollard (Newcastle University), Andrés Rodríguez-Pose (London School of Economics), and Henry Wai-chung Yeung (National University of Singapore).
+Economic Geography is a peer-reviewed academic journal published by Taylor & Francis on behalf of Clark University.
+The journal was established in 1925 and is currently edited by Siobhan McGrath (Clark University), Carolina Castaldi (Utrecht University), Chris Gibson (University of Sydney), and Karen Lai (Durham University).

 Rooted in the subfield of economic geography, the journal covers topics such as uneven development, global trading and investment, economic governance, financialization, innovation studies, agglomeration, marketization, the social and cultural drivers of economic and industrial change, political economy, and labor market segmentation.

-According to the Journal Citation Reports, the journal has a 2020 two-year impact factor of 11.676, ranking it 2nd out of 85 journals in the category "Geography" and 2nd out of 377 journals in the category "Economics"..
-The 2020 five-year impact factor is 14.2.
+According to Journal Citation Reports, the journal has a 2024 five-year impact factor of 8.4, ranking it 4th out of 173 journals in the category "Geography" and 11th out of 617 journals in the category "Economics."
+The 2024 impact factor is 8.9.

 Past editors

 Past editors of the journal have included: